getsentry/sentry-docs/src/collections/_documentation/workflow/releases/release-automation/jenkins/index.md

 ## Notify Sentry of Deployment

-Depending on what type of Jenkins project you are using to build and deploy, you want to follow different steps:
+Depending on what type of Jenkins project you're using to build and deploy, you want to follow different steps:

 - [Pipeline (Jenkinsfile)]({%- link _documentation/workflow/releases/release-automation/jenkins/index.md -%}#pipeline)
 - [Freestyle project]({%- link _documentation/workflow/releases/release-automation/jenkins/index.md -%}#freestyle-project)

-For more detailed information on release management concepts below, see our [release management docs]({%- link _documentation/cli/releases.md -%}).
+For more details about the release management concepts below, see the full documenation on [release management]({%- link _documentation/cli/releases.md -%}).

 ### Pipeline

-If you are using a Jenkins pipeline, you need to add a new stage with the following snippet after your deploy stage:
+If you're using a Jenkins pipeline, you need to add a new stage with the following snippet after your deploy stage:

 ```groovy
 pipeline {